 - Swelling, redness or blistering of the skin

-In addition to these side effects, pesticides can cause severe health issues such as brain injuries, seizures, nerve damage and developmental delays in children.
+In addition to these side effects, herbicides and pesticides, particularly with long-term exposure, can cause severe health issues such as brain injuries, seizures, nerve damage and developmental delays in children.
 They can have harmful effects on both the reproductive system and the endocrine system (the system that controls your body’s hormones).

 Once the harmful substance has been identified, the direct link between the chemical and your injuries must be proven.
-This is also a difficult task because serious complications, such as cancer, can have multiple causes.
+This is also a complex task.

-Due to the complicated nature of pesticide exposure cases, it is critical to work with an experienced and successful pesticide exposure attorney.
-The Turley Law Firm has been handling these cases for more than 40 years, and we can help you hold all negligent parties accountable for your damages.
+Due to the complicated nature of these exposure cases, it is important to work with an experienced and successful herbicide and pesticide exposure attorney.
+The Turley Law Firm has been handling these cases for more than 50 years, and we can help you hold all negligent parties accountable for your damages.

 Swimming Pool Defects

 The Centers for Disease Control and Prevention report that drowning is the fifth leading cause of unintentional injury and death in the United States.
-Many of these tragic accidents occur in swimming pools as a result of some unattended defect.
+Many of these tragic accidents occur in swimming pools as a result of some defect in design or construction.

 Serious injuries that are caused by structural or mechanical issues with swimming pools often result from problems such as:

-- Pool filter defects: Horrifyingly, some pool filters have actually exploded due to a problem with the level of compressed air used.
+- Pool filter defects: Some pool filters have actually exploded due to a problem with the level of compressed air used.
 Explosions can cause devastating injuries when dangerous shrapnel is launched dozens of feet in multiple directions.
 The concussive force of these explosions can also cause traumatic brain injury.